-Bowls is very suitable for totally blind and partially sighted players, as only some very minor adaptations need to be made.
-The visually impaired bowler can play singles, pairs, triples or in a team of four.
-There is no reason why VI bowlers can’t play against fully sighted players and they often do.
+Bowls is a game which is very suited totally blind and partially sighted players, as only very minor adaptations need to be made.
+Visually impaired bowlers can play singles, pairs, triples or in teams of four.
+There is no reason why visually impaired bowlers can’t play against fully sighted players and they often do.
 It is a sport for people of all ages.

 Although this skilful and fascinating game has been around for centuries, it was not until 1959 that the bowls started rolling for the blind, in Scotland.